MikaSukie/Sunar-MC/README.md

 -minimap arrow is finally an ACTUAL arrow not 2 boxes. <br>
 -new slider for crouch interoplation so smooth 3rd person and other player crouching <br>

+-fixed a 2nd layer angles not copying bug.